 The game is played in pairs.
 One students plays the pirate and hides the treasure.
 The second student is the explorer and searches for the treasure.

-The game board: Treasure Island This is a single sheet game board designed to be printed on A4 sized paper (slightly thinner, but longer than letter.)
-You'll need one sheet per student.
+The game board: Treasure Island This is a single sheet game board and you'll need one sheet per student.
 There are instructions on the game sheet with blank areas for the students to write in the appropriate language you wish to teach.